hosvr/memeho/README.md

 # creating a new command

-* add a new command in the `src/commands` folder
+* add a package in the `src/commands` folder
-* ensure that the command is imported into `src/handler.js` and `src/register.js`
-* the command must export the properties at a minimum:
+* the main package file must export the properties:
 ```
 const run = async(body) => {
   // content = the response message to the user